-Soil is the living skin of the Earth through which the lithosphere, hydrosphere, atmosphere, and biosphere interact, and it plays a fundamental role in the life of our planet because it regulates the cycles of water, carbon, phosphorus, and nitrogen.
+Soil is the living skin of the Earth through which the lithosphere, hydrosphere, atmosphere, and biosphere interact, and it plays a fundamental role in the life of our planet because it regulates the cycles of water, organic carbon, phosphorus, and nitrogen.
 Soil is largely a non-renewable common good, sensitive to the effects of climate change and human activities.
 This resource is recognized for its vital functions:

 • Productive: almost all vegetation has its roots in the soil and draws nourishment and water from it.